-The planning phase of the Para Hulo' (ever upward) strategic planning process has been completed.
-Significant initiatives to be executed include improving the Carnegie research classification, improving the ability of the University to partner with other universities to grow our capabilities, enhancing the student experience, continuing efforts to provide better customer service, improving the financial sustainability of the University, and addressing issues related to the University's infrastructure.
+The pandemic struck shortly after the launch of the Para Hulo' (ever upward) strategic planning process.
+Some of the initiatives i.e. growing our capacity for online learning were forced by the pandemic.
+Significant other initiatives include improving the Carnegie research classification, pursuing doctoral programs, improving the ability of the University to partner with other universities to grow our capabilities, enhancing the student experience, continuing efforts to provide better customer service, improving the financial sustainability of the University, and addressing issues related to the University's infrastructure.